hliyan/hliyan.github.io/_posts/2013-11-28-how-i-finally-understood-bitcoin.md

 ---
 layout: post
-title: How I finally understood Bitcoin
+title: A Layman's Introduction to Cryptocurrencies
 date: 2013-11-28 17:00:00
 ---